Hello. I’m Jenny Dean, the creator of Floppycats.com.

 So in an attempt to do a better job in answering those questions (and saving me time), I made this about me page.

-I am 34-years old – born and raised in Kansas City, MO, but now I live in Fairway, KS – which is literally about a 2-minute drive from Kansas City, MO.
+I am 37-years old – born and raised in Kansas City, MO, but now I live on the KS side of KCMO.

 So my second semester of my sophomore year, I decided to commute back and forth from Lawrence to my parents’ home in KCMO (Kansas City, MO).